ONSdigital/onse-pg-python/README.md

 # Docker Image: Python + PostgreSQL Bindings

-This repository contains a Docker image which is used by the micorservice training architecture in the training.
+This repository is part of ONS Software Development Practices training.
+It contains a Dockerfile to buikld a Python image with PostgreSQL support which is then used by the training microservice architecture in the training.